-- 5.12 In applying judgement to the application of the TASs, it is important to be guided by the Reliability Objective and the spirit and reasoning behind the TASs. - 5.13 The degree to which an individual or entity is responsible for compliance with TASs will depend on the circumstances of the assignment, including the relevant legal, regulatory and professional framework.
+- 5.13 The degree to which an individual or entity is responsible for compliance with TASs will depend on the circumstances of the assignment, including the relevant legal, regulatory and professional framework.
 For this purpose, an IFoA member will be treated as "responsible" for (part of) the work, if he or she has the authority to determine, or to veto, the content of (the relevant part of) the final work product, whether or not any other individual also has an equivalent authority, or power of veto, over the work.
-This is a matter which, in the event of an allegation of misconduct or negligence, may have to be determined by the appropriate tribunal. - 5.14 For the purpose of the FRC's definition of "responsible", being a signatory or a joint signatory of the work would normally be strong prima facie evidence that the individual had authority to prevent, or disclose, departures from the TASs.
+This is a matter which, in the event of an allegation of misconduct or negligence, may have to be determined by the appropriate tribunal. - 5.14 For the purpose of the FRC's definition of "responsible", being a signatory or a joint signatory of the work would normally be strong prima facie evidence that the individual had authority to make, prevent, or disclose, departures from the TASs.
 If an IFoA member delegates the role of signatory to another IFoA member, this act by itself would not absolve the delegating member of the responsibility to make sure that the TASs were followed. - 5.15 The TASs may be relevant to IFoA members' obligations under the Actuaries' Code and other standards issued by the IFoA, even if they are not "responsible" for the work.
 Such obligations may arise if IFoA members are associated or concerned with services or communications which are presented as involving technical actuarial work, generally accepted actuarial practice or any similar expression which implies compliance or compatibility with actuarial standards as they are applied in the UK.
 Relevant obligations under the Actuaries' Code would include: